PoglyApp/pogly-interactive-widget-template/README.md

 # Pogly interactive widget template

 This is a barebone template to create interactive widgets for Pogly utilizing TMI.js and React.
+You can find all logic in [App.tsx](https://github.com/PoglyApp/pogly-interactive-widget-template/blob/main/src/App.tsx).

 ## Noteable things